2023 Moose River Atlassing Trip Log

 Day 2 (June 10): Windbound on “The Eagle Bar”

-We made a foray off the island mid-afternoon to retrieve and redeploy the ARUs on the mainland.
+We made a foray off the island mid-afternoon to retrieve and redeploy the Autonomous Recording Units (ARU)s on the mainland.
 We observed that the wind was almost imperceptible once we were 200m from the river in the forest, so possibly we could have done point counts.
 One party went to the north shore, another party to the south shore.
 The south shore (where the point counts are) consisted of mixed forest for about 100m, then dry spruce bog.
 The party who visited the north shore (where there were no point counts) reported different terrain: a meadow with a stream running through it.
 The north shore team were hoping to find a Sandhill Crane nest, since we had heard them bugling.
 They did see two fly over, but didn’t find a nest.

 The water rose about 15 cm through the day.
 Before bed, we packed all the gear we could, and moved the canoes higher on the gravel bar in case we had to bug out (the downside of our gravel bar campsite).